0khacha/NetworkAnalyser/README.md

 Wi-Fi Network Analyzer
 Wi-Fi Network Analyzer is a tool designed to scan for nearby Wi-Fi networks, provide detailed information about them, and run speed tests.
-The application features a graphical user interface (GUI) built with Tkinter, and uses pywifi for network scanning and speedtest for speed tests.
+The application features a graphical user interface (GUI) built with Tkinter, and uses pywifi for network scanning and speedtest-cli for speed tests.

 Features
 Network Scanning: Scan for nearby Wi-Fi networks and display detailed information including BSSID, SSID, signal strength, authentication type, encryption type, channel, and WPS status.